Maria Cristina Didero

 Maria Cristina Didero is an Italian curator, historian, author, and design scholar.
 She was the first Italian curatorial director of Design Miami.
 Didero is quoted as saying that, "design is all about people, not about chairs."
-Architectural Digest called her, "Milan’s Coolest Curator".
+Architectural Digest called her "Milan’s Coolest Curator".

-Biography
+Early life and education

 Didero grew up in Rimini.
 She attended and graduated from the University of Bologna, from which she received a degree in literature and philosophy.
-She lives and works in Milan, where she moved in 1999.
+She lives and works in Milan, where she moved in 1997.
 She is an expert in Italian design with a focus on the Radical period.

-Her curatorial work has involved close collaboration with contemporary architects and designers including Daniel Arsham, Stefano Boeri, the Campana brothers, Richard Hutten, Philippe Malouin, Oki Sato, Bethan Laura Wood, and Michael Young.
-She has curated exhibitions such as Nendo: The Space in Between and The Conversation Show at the Design Museum Holon, Israel; Al(l) Projects with Aluminum at the Centre d'Innovation et de Design at Grand-Hornu in Belgium, and FUN HOUSE by Snarkitecture at the National Building Museum in Washington, D.C., Take a Seat at the Galleria D’Arte Moderna in Turin; as well as exhibitions at the Museum für Kunst und Gewerbe Hamburg, and the Museum of Applied Arts in Dresden.
-She has also been a guest curator and expert consultant for exhibitions staged by commercial galleries such as SuperDesign at the R & Company gallery in New York.
+Work and career

-She worked with Alexander von Vegesack at the Vitra Design Museum for 16 years, after which she became the executive director of the Fondazione Bisazza.
+Didero worked with Alexander von Vegesack at the Vitra Design Museum for 16 years, after which she became the executive director of the Fondazione Bisazza.
 She has worked as a design consultant with companies and organisations such as DesignSingapore Council, Vitra, Fritz Hansen, Lexus, Fendi, Louis Vuitton, and Valextra.
 She has also served on design panels, mentorship programmes, and juries for awards such as Experimenta Design, Design Anthology, the Dezeen awards, and the Compasso d'Oro.